 From ancient China to the Renaissance, people have been showing their love of beautiful landscapes by trying to reproduce them.
-Whether that’s by carving stone or displaying oil paintings in London galleries so that sophisticated Victorians, who wouldn’t imagine getting their clothes muddy, could stand and gaze upon wild landscapes and think, “Yes, yes, very good.”
+Whether that’s by carving stone or displaying oil paintings in London galleries so that sophisticated Victorians, who wouldn’t imagine getting their clothes muddy, could stand and gaze upon wild, amazing landscapes and think, “Yes, yes, very good.”

 Now, we at Much Better Adventures think the very best way to experience a beautiful landscape is to walk, hike, raft or otherwise haul yourself away from a computer to see them in person.
 But since you and I are clearly both looking at a screen right now, we’ll compromise.
 What’s the modern equivalent of a Victorian art gallery?
 Well, I’m afraid it’s Instagram.

 Here are 10 beautiful landscapes that you can admire from a distance, hold in your hands wherever you go and – just maybe – see it with your own eyes one day.